whearst3/ATCLocate/README.md

 # ATCLocate

 Source files for pythonista program to convert lat/lon to ATC reference e.g.  "xx nm NW of SGD"

-Will require Pyhtonista on an IOS device for now.
+Program will require Pyhtonista on an IOS device for now.

-Maybe then port to native IOS application sing Swift and Xcode
+Maybe next port to native IOS application using Swift and Xcode